Trust-Governed Health Plans for Government Contractors

 It is structural delegation of fiduciary oversight.

-TrustFirst™ transfers operational fiduciary burden out of informal vendor relationships and into a documented, enforceable governance structure — while preserving corporate authority.
+TrustFirst™ transfers operational governance burden out of informal vendor relationships and into a documented, enforceable governance structure — while preserving corporate authority.

 Your plan continues to operate.
 Your exposure becomes governed.